Find The Exact Value Of Each Trigonometric Function Of Θ

 Trigonometric Identities: Expanding Capabilities

 Trigonometric identities are equations that are true for all values of the variable.
-These identities allow us to express trigonometric functions in different forms, often simplifying calculations or enabling us to solve complex equations.
+These identities give us the ability to express trigonometric functions in different forms, often simplifying calculations or enabling us to solve complex equations.
 Some key identities include:

 • Pythagorean Identities: sin²θ + cos²θ = 1; 1 + tan²θ = sec²θ; 1 + cot²θ = csc²θ